 During a refeed, eating more calories for 1-2 days boosts your metabolism and can help overcome the weight loss plateau.

-Some studies show similar reversal of metabolic adaptation during a diet break, which usually lasts 1-2 weeks during longer-term diets.
+Some studies show a similar reversal of metabolic adaptation during a diet break, which usually lasts 1-2 weeks during longer-term diets.

 Boost Mitochondrial Function